 A common myth is practiced by many organizations.
 It is that measurement for measurement’s sake will produce the widespread organizational changes needed to achieve high-performance organizations that realize greater impact and excellence.
 Yes, when implemented correctly, outcome measures will lead to increased revenues, positive press, organizational efficiency, staff morale, and client impact.
 Yet, too many organizations try to fit outcome measures into a system that is not designed to support them.

 Most attempts to implement performance measures fail miserably.
 Leadership teams decide that managing to spreadsheets is the way to become more efficient and effective.
 They do this without including any front-line staff in the development of measures, and they mandate the measures without much explanation.
 The leaders do not focus on how these new activities would help employees serve the client better and achieve organizational goals.

 As a result, employees become jaded and understandably want to run the other way when they hear the mention of the term “outcomes.”
-The institution of data-driven management activities is critical, but it is imperative for organizations to consider leadership and organizational culture first.
+The institution of data-driven management activities is critical, but it is imperative for organizations to align measurement and leadership first.